swcarpentry/git-novice/04-history.md

 ~~~

 In this way,
-we build up a chain of revisions.
+we can build up a chain of revisions.
 The most recent end of the chain is referred to as `HEAD`;
 we can refer to previous revisions using the `~` notation,
 so `HEAD~1` (pronounced "head minus one")